mvolkmann/blog/src/next-js.md

 Components that perform data fetching through HTTP requests are considered to be "server" components.
+Functions that define server components are typically `async`.
 By default, components are server components.

 Components that contain client-side logic like DOM event handling are considered to be "client" components.
+Functions that define client components cannot be `async`.
 Their source files must begin with `'use client';`.

 Client components cannot send HTTP requested and